 Length of Time

-The lengths of rehabilitation and recovery are specific to each person.
+The lengths of physical rehabilitation and recovery are specific to each person.
 You may recover certain functions quickly, or you may be left with a long-term weakness or disability.
 Healing of the body, especially the brain, may take a long time, but fortunately you can continue to heal and improve for a long time.
 It’s important to not give up hope: research has shown that motivation and a positive attitude are what separate those who continue to improve from those who reach a certain point and do not move past it.

 Participation